akrzemi1/__sandbox__/__MAIN__/contract_of_awaitables.md

  1. Represent the ‘seaweed’ extracted from the stream in addition to bytes.
 In this case it is likely that you will get both the bytes and the seaweed.
  2. Indicate that the framework decided to cancel the operation.
 In this case you will get no bytes.
+ 3. In the case like `read_until` -- with two possible successful non-seaweed outcomes -- to tell which of the two outcomes we reached.

 The failure to acquire the necessary resources is communicated via throwing an exception.
 In this case you will get neither any bytes nor the seaweed.
 This also means that for platforms with `-fno-exceptions` resource acquisition failures are turned into program abort.